wisdomsena36/ALX_Holiday_Challenge/README.md

    - In the "Select device" dropdown, choose "Other (Custom name)."

 4. **Custom Name:**
-   - Enter a custom name for the App Password (e.g., "HolidayEmailScheduler").
+   - Enter a custom name for the App Password (e.g., "FestiveHolidayWishAutomation.py").
    - Click "Generate."

 5. **Copy App Password:**